parul-sharma/Ralstonia_LIN_metagenomics/README.md

 # Ralstonia_LIN_metagenomics
-## Workflow for accurately detecting Ralstonia pathogens from meetagnomics samples with sequevar-level specificity.
+## Workflow for accurately detecting Ralstonia pathogens from metagnomics samples with sequevar-level specificity.
 ### Steps for analysis with "Kraken2"
 1. Download the preferred database :
    - Kraken2 database